 If you are planning a trip abroad, usually you only need your passport.
-If you've got an up-to-date passport, then that and a credit card are the bare minimum you need!
+If you've got an up-to-date passport, then that and a credit card are the bare essentials you need!
 But when traveling to China you will need to manage a few more things, most especially, the document that is physically attached to your passport before you travel that is called a "visa".
 This visa is not a credit card and, unfortunately, won't buy you anything except entry into the Middle Kingdom.

 Here is a breakdown of the main travel and other documents you will need for your visit to China.
 Depending on your country of citizenship, your local Chinese embassy or consulate may require other documentation from you.
 The best and easiest way to understand what you'll need is to check with the Chinese embassy or consulate nearest to you.
 (All visitor visa information can be found online.
 As an example, here are the visa requirements for US citizens per the Embassy of the People's Republic of China in Washington, D.C.)

-First Step: Obtaining Your Passport or Ensuring Your Passport is Up-To-Date
+Obtaining Your Passport or Ensuring Your Passport is Up-To-Date

 A passport is required for most international travel, so make sure you have one and it is up-to-date.
 This means that it is not going to expire within the same year you are planning travel.
 Visitors to mainland China require a passport that is valid for at least six months prior to the date of entry to China.

 Visit the US State Department website to understand how to obtain a new US passport or renew your current US passport.